Code of Conduct

 This isn’t an exhaustive list of things that you can’t do.
 Rather, take it in the spirit in which it’s intended – a guide to make it easier to enrich all of us and the technical communities in which we participate.

-This code of conduct applies to all spaces managed by the Business Agility Conference.
+This code of conduct applies to all spaces managed by the Business Agility Institute.
 This includes slack, any mailing lists, the conference venue, related events, and any other forum created by the conference committee which the community uses for communication.
 In addition, violations of this code outside these spaces may affect a person’s ability to participate within them.

 If you believe someone is violating the code of conduct, we ask that you report it by emailing [email protected]